NFDI4Energy/EFZN_rdm/README.md

 2.	__ShareAlike (SA):__ If others use your work, they are required to share it under the same conditions that you specified.

-3.	__NoDerivatives (ND):__ This license allows reusers to copy and distribute the material in unadapted form only.
-Reusers may transform or build upon the material for their own purpose, but are not allowed to distribute the modified work.
+3.	__NoDerivatives (ND):__ This license allows reusers to transform or build upon the material for their own purposes.
+They may publish and distribute only the unedited form of the material.

 4.	__NonCommercial (NC):__ This feature allows the reuse of your work only for non-commercial purposes.